Skip to content

 Most migration checklists spend a lot of ink on redirects and sitemaps.
 Internal links get a line item at best, and often nothing at all.
-This is a mistake — and it is one that costs sites significant ranking power in the months following a CMS move.
+This is a mistake.
+And it is one that costs sites significant ranking power in the months following a CMS move.

 Internal links do two things for SEO.
 First, they tell search engines which pages on your site are important.
 The more internal links a page receives, the more ranking authority it accumulates from within your own domain.
 Second, they guide crawlers through your site's content structure.
-A page that receives no internal links — an orphaned page — is hard for Google to find and impossible for it to properly contextualize within your site's topical hierarchy.
+A page that receives no internal links, an orphaned page, is hard for Google to find and impossible for it to properly contextualize within your site's topical hierarchy.

 When you migrate from WordPress to a new CMS, internal links break in predictable ways.
 URL structures change.
 Hardcoded links in post content point to old paths.
 Navigation menus get rebuilt, sometimes dropping links that were carrying crawl signal to important pages.
 By the time the dust settles, your site can have dozens or hundreds of broken internal links and a set of orphaned pages that are invisible to both users and search engines.

 This guide covers how to audit your internal link structure before and after a migration, what the three most common internal linking failures look like in practice, and how to use the migration window as an opportunity to build a stronger link structure than you had before.
+If you're in the early stages of planning, see our breakdown of WordPress to Next.js migration costs to understand the full scope and budget.
+For the complete pre-migration checklist, see our 47-point WordPress migration checklist.

 Quick Checklist